 - Medications: Medicine such as nonsteroidal anti-inflammatory drugs (NSAIDs) including aspirin, ibuprofen and naproxen can provide relief.
 Oral corticosteroids may help relieve pain by reducing swelling and inflammation around the nerve.
 Narcotics are reserved only for patients with severe pain, which are not relieved by other options and are only prescribed for a limited time.

 - Steroid injection: During this procedure, steroids are injected near the affected nerve to reduce local inflammation.
 Steroid injections do not relieve the pressure of the nerve caused by a narrow foramen or a bulging/herniated disc; however, they may lessen the swelling and relieve the pain long enough to allow the nerve to recover.
+Make an appointment with a non-operative pain management physician.

 - If a patient does not feel relief after a long period of time and nonsurgical treatments do not relieve symptoms, surgery may be necessary.
 The procedure your physician recommends will depend on many factors such as the symptoms you are experiencing and the location of the involved nerve root.

-The majority of pinched nerves will get better over time.
+The majority of pinched nerves in the neck will get better over time.
 Sometimes pain will go away in days or weeks, for others it may take longer.
 Nonsurgical treatments are effective in most of these cases.
 In some cases, if pinched nerves do not improve on their own a patient may need to seek surgical treatment.